AntonBadaev/Rust_Server_Automated_Wipe_Script/README.md

 10. Pauses for 600 seconds to allow for server startup
 11. Sends the status of the Rust server service via the Telegram bot.

 For running this script, make sure you have .service for starting Rust server.
-Example of service sotred in file rustserver.service
+Example of service sotred in file /etc/systemd/system/rustserver.service